Soviet and communist studies: Totalitarianism, revisionism, and the Holodomor

 J. Arch Getty's Origins of Great Purges, a book published in 1985 in which Getty posits that the Soviet political system was not completely controlled from the center and that Stalin only responded to political events as they arose, was a challenge to works by Robert Conquest and part of the debates between the "totalitarian model" and "revisionist school" of the Soviet Union.
-In an appendix to the book, Getty also questioned the previously published findings that Stalin organized himself the murder of Sergey Kirov to justify his campaign of Great Purge.
+In an appendix to the book, Getty also questioned the previously published findings that Stalin organised the murder of Sergey Kirov to justify his campaign of Great Purge.
 The "totalitarian model" historians objected to the "revisionist school" of historians such as Getty as apologetics for Stalin and accused them of downplaying the Great Terror.

 Lenoe responds that "Getty has not denied Stalin's ultimate responsibility for the Terror, nor is he an admirer of Stalin."
 As the leader of the second generation of the "revisionist school" or "revisionist historians", Sheila Fitzpatrick was the first to call the group of historians working on Soviet history in the 1980s "a new cohort of [revisionist school] historians."
 Most young "revisionist school" historians did not want to separate the social history of the Soviet Union from the evolution of the political system.
 Fitzpatrick explained in the 1980s, when the "totalitarian model" was still widely used, "it was very useful to show that the model had an inherent bias and it did not explain everything about Soviet society.
-Now, whereas a new generation of academics considers sometimes as self evident that the totalitarian model was completely erroneous and harmful, it is perhaps more useful to show than there were certain things about the Soviet company that it explained very well."
+Now, whereas a new generation of academics considers sometimes as self-evident that the totalitarian model was completely erroneous and harmful, it is perhaps more useful to show that there were certain things about the Soviet company that it explained very well."

 Hannah Arendt, Zbigniew Brzezinski, Conquest, and Carl Joachim Friedrich were prominent advocates of applying the totalitarian concept to a comparison of Nazism and Stalinism.
-It was considered to be outdated by the 1980s and for the post-Stalinist era, and is seen as a useful word, but the old 1950s theory about it is defunct among scholars.
-Fitzpatrick and Michael Geyer criticize the concept and highlight the differences between Nazism and Stalinism.
-Henry Rousso defends the work of Friedrich et al. while noting the concept is both useful and descriptive rather than analytical, with the conclusion the regimes described as totalitarian do not have a common origin and did not arise in similar ways.
-Philippe Burrin and Nicholas Werth take a middle position between one making Stalin seem all-powerful and the other making him seem like a weak dictator.
-Ian Kershaw and Moshe Lewin take a longer historical perspective and regard Nazism and Stalinism not so much as examples of a new type of society like Arendt, Brzezinski and Friedrich did, but more as historical "anomalies" or unusual deviations from the typical path of development that most industrial societies are expected to follow.
+It was considered outdated by the 1980s and in the post-Stalinist era, and is seen as a useful term, but the old 1950s theory about it is defunct among scholars.
+Fitzpatrick and Michael Geyer criticise the concept and highlight the differences between Nazism and Stalinism.
+Henry Rousso defends the work of Friedrich et al., noting that the concept is both useful and descriptive rather than analytical, and concludes that the regimes described as totalitarian do not have a common origin and did not arise in similar ways.

+Philippe Burrin and Nicholas Werth take a middle position between those who portray Stalin as all-powerful and those who portray him as a weak dictator.
+Ian Kershaw and Moshe Lewin take a longer historical perspective and regard Nazism and Stalinism not so much as examples of a new type of society, as Arendt, Brzezinski and Friedrich did, but more as historical "anomalies" or unusual deviations from the typical path of development that most industrial societies are expected to follow.